 Algeria, Egypt, Libya, Morocco, Sudan, Tunisia, Western Sahara (mostly under Moroccan Administration)

-Significant ancient civilizations in the Middle East and North Africa
+Significant ancient states and empires in Western Asia, the Middle East and North Africa, c.
+3500 BCE- 700 CE

-Mesopotamia, ancient Egypt and Nubia, Phoenicia, ancient Israel
+Mesopotamia (Sumer, Babylon, Assyria), Phoenicia, ancient Israel and Palestine, ancient Egypt and Nubia; Carthage, the Persian Empire, the Empire of Alexander the Great, the Roman Empire, the beginning of the Islamic Empire

-Physical and political geography of the Middle East and North Africa
+Physical and political geography of modern Western Asia, the Middle East, and North Africa

-On a physical map of the world, use cardinal directions, map scales, key/legend, and title to locate the Middle East and North Africa and important physical features of the region (e.g. the Black Sea, Mediterranean Sea, Red Sea, Indian Ocean, Arabian Peninsula, the Persian Gulf, the Nile River, Atlantic Ocean, Sahara Desert).
+On a physical map, use cardinal directions, map scales, key/legend, and title to locate important physical features of the region (e.g. the Indian Ocean, the Black Sea, Aegean Sea, Mediterranean Sea, Red Sea, Arabian Peninsula, the Persian Gulf, the Nile, Tigris, and Euphrates Rivers, the Strait of Gibraltar, the Bosporus, and the Suez Canal).
+Use other kinds of maps (e.g., landform, population, climate) to determine important characteristics of this region.

-On a political map of the world, locate the current countries and major cities of the region.
+On a political map of the region, demonstrate map reading skills to distinguish countries, capitals, and other cities and to describe their absolute location (using latitude and longitude coordinates) and relative location (relationship to other countries, cities, or bodies of water); use knowledge of maps to complement information gained from text about a city, country or region.

-Explain how major physical characteristics, climate and natural resources in this region have influenced settlement, population size, and the economies of the countries.
+Explain how absolute and relative locations, major physical characteristics, climate and natural resources in this region have influenced settlement patterns, population size, and economies of the countries.

-Select a country in the region; research and report on a current issue in that country related to cultural, religious, social, political, economic, or environmental conditions; use primary and secondary sources such as geographic and demographic databases, news articles, editorials, photographs, videos, maps, or artifacts to add interest, illustrate ideas, and support arguments.

-The Middle East and North Africa:
+Western Asia, the Middle East and North Africa:

-Early civilizations of Mesopotamia, Egypt, Phoenicia, and Ancient Israel

 Mesopotamia, c.
 3500-1200 BCE